scottrobertson/tesla-precondition/README.md

 - Head over to [Cloudflare](https://dash.cloudflare.com/) and click on Workers
 - Add your `account_id` from Cloudflare Workers into `wrangler.toml`
-- On Cloudflare, click "KV", and add a namespace called `TESLA`
-- Copy that namespace ID into `wrangler.toml` into the `id` field under `kv_namespaces`
 - Publish to Cloudflare:

 ```bash